sunpy/ndcube/docs/explaining_ndcube/arithmetic.rst

          [14, 15, 16]])

 Note that all the data values have been increased by 1.
-We can also add an array if we want to add a different number to each data element:
+We can also use an array if we want to add a different number to each data element:

 .. code-block:: python